gnolang/gno/docs/concepts/realms.md

 }
 ```

-Upon calling the realm above, `# Hello Gno!` is printed with a string-typed `path` declared in an argument.
+Upon calling the realm function above, `# Hello Gno!` will be returned with a string-typed `path` declared in an argument.
 It should be
 noted that while the `path` argument included in the sample code is not utilized, it serves the purpose of
 distinguishing the path during the rendering process.